Skip to main content

 Q.05

-We're a UK SME, do we really need to care about the EU AI Act?
+Do we need to consider the EU AI Act?

 If you sell into the EU, or your AI output is used in the EU, you need to check whether the Act applies.
 Article 14 requires high-risk systems to be designed for human oversight and names automation bias as a risk to be designed against.
 The UK doesn't have an equivalent AI Act, but the Data (Use and Access) Act 2025 rewrote the UK GDPR rules for solely automated decisions with legal or similarly serious effects.
 Designing for oversight up front is cheaper than retrofitting it under pressure.